Sleep is crucial for good health – it regulates our mood, affects productivity, concentration, weight, and it’s the key to a healthy lifestyle.

 But according to a nationwide study on 2,500 adults by online bed superstore Bedstar, the average Brit is missing out on a staggering 32.3 hours of sleep each month* – and shockingly, the figure is even higher in certain parts of the UK.

-According to The National Sleep Foundation, ‘sleep debt’ is described as ‘the difference between the amount of sleep that you need and the amount that you’re actually getting.’
+According to The National Sleep Foundation, ‘sleep debt’ is described as ‘the difference between the amount of sleep you need and the amount you’re actually getting.’